 of all puppies in breeds affected with liver shunts.

 ().
-You can do a bile-acid test on a dog as young
+A bile-acid test can be done on a dog as young

 as four months old; earlier can give abnormal readings.